tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - `App installation failed.
 An unknown error has occurred.`

-  modal window with this error is shown in Xcode when trying to run application on real device.
+  - where: Xcode modal window
+  - when: running applicatino on real device

   <https://stackoverflow.com/a/41138265/3632318>: